Bret-B/world_exporter/README.md

 * Modded blocks are supported, including tile entity renderers
 * Entities like beds, chests, item frames, mobs, players, dropped items, etc. are supported
 * Includes mesh optimizations with texture tiling for smaller file sizes and fewer vertices/faces
+* Multiple config options to cull faces that don't connect to areas exposed to skylight
+  * This can eliminate useless faces for things like caves and underground structures when the areas of interest are primarily exterior
+  * Enabling this on a 2048x256x2048 block export reduced the number of faces from ~22 million to ~7.6 million

 # Usage